-LUKE 14:25-32 25.
-And great multitudes went with him, and he turned, and said to them, 26.
-If any man cometh to me. and hateth not his father and mother, and wife and children, and brothers and sisters, and even his own life also, he cannot be my disciple.
-27. And whosoever doth not carry his cross and come after me cannot be my disciple.
-28. For who is there among you that wishes to build a tower, and does not first sit down and count the cost, whether he have what is necessary to finish it?
+<401037> MATTHEW <410941> MARK <421425> LUKE 10:37-42 9:41 14:25-32 37 .
+He who loveth father 41 .
+For 25 .
+And great multitudes or mother more than me is whosoever went with him, and he not worthy of me; and he shall give to turned, and said to them, who loveth son or you to drink a 26 .
+If any man cometh to daughter more than me is cup of water me, ^{f591} and hateth not his not worthy of me. in my name, father and mother, and 38 .
+And he who doth not because you wife and children, and take his cross and follow belong to brothers and sisters, and me, ^{f589} is not worthy of Christ, verily even his own life also, he me.
+39 .
+He who findeth I say to you, cannot be my disciple. his life ^{f590} shall lose it; he shall not 27 .
+And whosoever doth and he who loseth his life lose his not carry his cross and for my sake shall find it. reward. come after me cannot be $^{\text{f592}}$ 40 .
+He who receiveth my disciple.
+28. For who you receiveth me: and he is there among you that who receiveth me wishes to build a tower, receiveth him who sent and does not first sit me.
+41. He who receiveth down and count the cost, a prophet in the name of a prophet, shall receive a prophet's reward: he who receiveth a righteous man in the name of a righteous man, shall a righteous man's reward.
+42. And whosoever shall give to one of these little ones to drink a cup of cold water only, in the name of a disciple, verily, I say to you, he shall not lose his reward. whether he have what is necessary to finish it?
 29. Lest after he hath laid the foundation, all who see him begin to mock him, 30.
 Saying, this man began to build, and was not able to complete it.
 31. Or what king, who is setting out to make war against another king, does not first sit down and consider whether or not he will be able, with ten thousand, to meet him who cometh against him with twenty thousand?
-32. Otherwise. while the other is still at a distance. he sends an embassy, and requests conditions of peace.
+32. Otherwise, while the other is still at a distance. he sends an embassy, and requests conditions of peace.
 33. So then every one of you who forsaketh not all that he possesses, cannot be my disciple.

+FOOTNOTES

-FOOTNOTES TO THE TRANSLATOR'S PREFACE
+TO THE TRANSLATOR'S PREFACE